KaiCottle/electionCapping24/ReadmeVM.md

 ## Setup Instructions

-- **CLone repo**: git clone https://github.com/KaiCottle/electionCapping24.git
+- **Clone repo**: git clone https://github.com/KaiCottle/electionCapping24.git

 - **Install Dependencies**: Install any required software dependencies using your package manager like npm install or pip install
 - **Configuration**: Set up necessary environment variables or configuration files for example the Marist SSO credentials.
-- **Starting the application**: Use command npm start to start the application
+- **Starting the application**: Use the command npm start to start the application

 ## Support

 - **If you encounter issues with the VM or SSO contact Marist IT and Services for help**: Email: HelpDesk@marist.edu, Phone: (845) 575-4357
-- For porject related issues, clone the repo using: git clone https://github.com/KaiCottle/electionCapping24.git
+- For project-related issues, clone the repo using: git clone https://github.com/KaiCottle/electionCapping24.git

 ## Contributing